lucasguesserts/mc621-mc821-2023s2/2023-09-01/C/README.md

 # [What is the Probability?](https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=997)

-There are infinitely many possible turn $1, 2, 3, \ldots$  in the game.
+There are infinitely many possible turns $1, 2, 3, \ldots$  in the game.
-Turn $j$ wins with probability
+Turn $j$ is the winner with probability

 $$ (1-p)^{j-1} p $$